ps and ctp plate blog

 Computer to Plate CTP

-Computer to plate (CTP) is an advanced digital printing technology that directly transfers electronic images from the computer to the printing plate, eliminating the need for traditional film-making processes.
-This technology simplifies the prepress workflow, significantly improving printing efficiency and accuracy, while also enhancing environmental sustainability.
+Computer to Plate (CTP) is a digital imaging technology used in the printing industry that directly transfers digital designs onto printing plates, eliminating the need for a film intermediary.
+This method simplifies the prepress process, improving efficiency, accuracy, and environmental sustainability.

 Computer to plate (CTP)